rust-plugins/TeamsLogger/README.md

 # TeamsLogger
-Simple logger for teams provides logging to console and/or own log file.
+Simple logger for teams provides additional logging.
+It can be configured to log into files or/and console output.

+# Installation
+To use this plugin with your Rust server, just copy `TeamsLogger.cs` into `\oxide\plugins` folder.
+It will create default language files and default configuration.

+After plugin will be loaded, you can change configuration file.
+Then restart plugin using command in server console `oxide.reload TeamsLogger`

 # Configuration
-You can change it in file `\oxide\config\TeamsLogger.json`
+You can find in file `\oxide\config\TeamsLogger.json`
 ```JSON
 {
   "Print logs to console": true,